sdysch/sdysch.github.io/_posts/2022-02-19-Simulating_Mancala_part_1.md

 This strategy implements the so-called [minimax](https://en.wikipedia.org/wiki/Minimax) strategy from game theory.
 A good explanation of this strategy that I found can be found in [Sebastian Lague's video.](https://www.youtube.com/watch?v=l-hh51ncgDI&t=304s&ab_channel=SebastianLague)

-After a full sequence of moves has been made, the board state is fully known for both players (i.e. moves are deterministic, and the players have perfect information).
+After a full sequence of moves has been made, the board state is completely known for both players (i.e. moves are deterministic, and the players have perfect information).
 The *evaluation* of the current board state, can be written as the difference between player one's score, and player two's score.
 Player one will always try to maximise this evaluation, whereas player two will always try to minimise this evaluation.

 If it is player one's turn to move, then all of player one's moves are considered, and the board evaluation after each of these moves is calculated.
-Then it will be player two's turn to move, who will try to minimise the evaluation from their set of available moves, and make this choice.
+Then it will be player two's turn to move, who will try to minimise the evaluation from their set of available moves.
 Player one will choose the move which gives the maximum evaluation of the set of these minima.

 ![Diagram of minimax strategy]({{ site.baseurl }}/images/mancala/minimax.jpg)

-The tree depth is in theory unlimited, until the trees reach the end of the mancala game.
+The tree depth is in theory unlimited, but in practice limited until the trees reach the end of the mancala game, or the computational time becomes too expensive.
-However, in my simulations, I set this to be 3, but investigated the computational time impact from higher depth values.
+In my simulations, I set this to be 3, but investigated the computational time impact from higher depth values.
 One form of speed increase is [alpha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning), which stops evaluating further move trees if no further improvement can be made.
 I.e. at least one alternative move which performs better than the move under consideration has been found.
 Some (not-so-quick) tests with different depth settings show that the average time per game (from 100 games) is much quicker with alpha-beta pruning applied.